 While driving sheep from New Lebanon to the Albany Shakers, a Shaker brother was jailed on suspicion of supporting the enemy British troops.
 The local people were perplexed and frightened by the group of British immigrants who lived under the leadership of a woman.
 Ann Lee was thought to be a witch or a British spy.
 She soon found herself in jail for attempting to dissuade others from taking up arms in defense of liberty.
 Lee’s followers began a tradition of successfully petitioning the State to support their cause and Governor George Clinton released her from jail.
 Soon afterward, Lee embarked on a missionary journey throughout the Northeast.
 Areas where she found sympathetic believers often became the site of a new Shaker community, but the journey was long and harsh.
 Travel and frequent beatings took a toll on Lee and her brother, William, both of whom died at the Watervliet site in 1784.

-Eventually, the legal boundaries of the Town of Niskayuna changed and the site of this first Shaker community became known as Watervliet.
-Today, the property is located within the Town of Colonie.
+Eventually, the legal boundaries of the area changed and the site of this first Shaker community became known as Watervliet.
+Today, the property is located within the Town of Colonie, formed in 1895.
 This was the site where the Shakers first developed their famous garden seed industry.
 Quality control, standardization of seed size and the innovative packaging of seeds (still used today) quickly led to a widely known reputation for excellence in farming operations.
 The Shaker flat broom, several modified agricultural tools and vacuum sealed tin cans were all invented at the Watervliet site.
 Shakers regarded their daily tasks as an offering to God.
 Cleanliness, honesty, tolerance and hard work were an important aspect of their culture dating back to Ann Lee.
 This, in combination with a communal living arrangement, provided ample opportunity for honing their many technological innovations and efficient patterns of daily living.